subidit/rover-resume/README.md

   </picture>
 </div>

-This repository has several simple yet effective CV template using basic LaTeX commands.
-The BASE ROVER template requires only about 10 lines of code to set up a clean résumé format.
-For your one-page resume, there's no need for any custom resume class.
+This repository has several simple yet effective résumé template using basic LaTeX commands.
+The BASE ROVER template requires only about 10 lines of code to set up a clean and minimal résumé format.
+For your résumé, there's no need for any custom résumé class.
 These templates leverage the full power and flexibility of LaTeX, allowing you to customize every aspect without the constraints of predefined classes.
+All templates use `article` class and preinstalled fonts only.

 These templates are designed with ATS (Applicant Tracking System) compatibility in mind, featuring single-column layouts that ensure your résumé is easily parsed.
 By using standard LaTeX commands, they maintain a clear and organized structure, making it simple for both ATS software and recruiters to quickly identify key details.

-If you have any questions about using this template or formatting your résumé, please feel free to post them in the [Discussions](https://github.com/subidit/rover-resume/discussions) section.
+If you have any questions about using this template or formatting your résumé, feel free to post them in the [Discussions](https://github.com/subidit/rover-resume/discussions) section.

 ## Screenshots